salesforce/OmniXAI/latest/_sources/index.rst.txt

 our library has a comprehensive list of XAI capabilities and unique features including the followings:

 #. **Data analysis/exploration**: Analyzing feature correlations, checking imbalance issues.
-#. **Support most popular explanation methods**: Many explanation methods can be applied to analyze different aspects of a ML model.
+#. **Support most popular explanation methods**: Analyzing different aspects of a ML model by various explanation methods.
 #. **Support counterfactual explanation**: Providing the information about how to change the current prediction.
-#. **Support gradient-based explanation**: Integrated-gradient, Grad-CAM and its variants are included.
+#. **Support gradient-based explanation**: Supporting integrated-gradient, Grad-CAM and its variants.
-#. **Support image, text and timeseries data**: Our library provides various explanations for image, text and timeseries models.
+#. **Support image, text and timeseries data**: Providing various explanations for image, text and timeseries models.
-#. **A much simpler interface**: Users only need to write a few lines of code to generate various explanations.
+#. **A much simpler interface**: Generating diverse explanations by writing a few lines of code only.
-#. **A GUI dashboard**: Providing an GUI dashboard for users to examine the generated explanations.
+#. **A GUI dashboard**: Providing an GUI dashboard for users to examine and compare the generated explanations.
-#. **Easy to extend**: Developers can add new explanation algorithms easily by implementing a single class derived from
-   the explainer base class.
+#. **Easy to extend**: Adding new explanation algorithms easily by implementing a single class derived from the explainer base class.

 Capabilities and Features
 #########################